Fall Term Schedule, Astronomy

 |

-A study of the the structure and composition of the individual planets and smaller solar-system bodies, the orbital dynamics and overall structure of the Solar system and its contents, and the formation of planetary systems like ours.
-Designed for first-years who intend to major in science or engineering, the course involves the use of ideas learned in mathematics and physics courses taken concurrently or in high school, such as single-variable calculus, Newton's laws of motion and gravity, and the ideal-gas law.
-The course also includes a night-time observing project taking CCD images of planets and their satellites using the Mees Observatory 24-inch telescope.Typical textbook: 'Fundamental Planetary Science: Physics, Chemistry and Habitability' by Jack J. Lissauer & Imke de Pater
+A study of the structure and composition of the individual planets and smaller solar-system bodies; the orbital dynamics and overall structure of the Solar system and its contents; exoplanets; and the formation of planetary systems like ours.
+Designed for first-years who intend to major in science or engineering, the course involves the use of skills learned in mathematics and physics courses taken concurrently or in high school, such as single-variable calculus, Newton's laws of motion and gravity, and the ideal-gas law.
+The course includes a night-time observing project using the Mees Observatory 24-inch telescope and its large-format CCD cameras.

 |